 Dr. Kaoushikk Mukherjee is a Higher Education Professional for the last two and a half decades from India, who has enjoyed various leadership positions.
 A recipient of prestigious Hubert H. Humphrey Fellowship awarded by the U.S. Department of State, he honed his expertise in the field Higher Education Administration and Organization Development from Pennsylvania State University.
 Currently working as a research fellow in SUNY Albany he is attached to the Department of Education Policy and Leadership.
 His areas of interest hover around Cross-Border Education, Strategic Organization Development, Internationalization Strategies, Collaboration and Partnership with a focus to make institutes globally competitive.”

 Sarah T. Zipf is a PhD student in Higher Education at the Pennsylvania State University.
-Prior to starting her doctorate education, she served as the Associate Director of Compliance for Outreach & Online Education, overseeing the financial aid office and scholarship portfolio for the Penn State World Campus.
+Prior to starting her doctorate education, she served as the Associate Director of Compliance and Financial Aid for Outreach & Online Education, overseeing the financial aid office and scholarship portfolio for the Penn State World Campus.
 As a graduate assistant for the division of Outreach & Online Education, Sarah worked with state authorization regulations.
 Currently, Sarah is a graduate assistant for the Department of Education Policy Studies, where she works closely with Kevin Kinser on department-level communication and organization efficiency strategies.
 Her research interests include educational equity, financial aid, nontraditional students, and online education.